Bruce Rauner wins tight race against Jeanne Ives for GOP nomination

 "People like me went to the governor and said, yes we know that you're pro-choice, but not even a Democrat governor would consider signing something like that into law," Morrison said.

-"Governor Rauner's battling with Speaker Madigan has put a lot of people in a position where they wish there was more that was competed," said State Rep. Bill Brady.
+"Governor Rauner's battling with Speaker Madigan has put a lot of people in a position where they wish there was more that was completed," said State Rep. Bill Brady.

 Rauner invoked Madigan in his ads against Ives, calling her "Mike Madigan's favorite Republican and Illinois' worst nightmare."